 - The keys have not a very realistic feel.
 You will mostly press them and pop right back up.
 Beginners who turn more serious on a keyboard will need an upgrade very soon.

-- Does not ship with a power adapter so that might be a huge concern for many, though to us it is a portable digital keyboard so doesn’t really need one.
+- It does not ship with a power adapter so that might be a huge concern for many, though to us it is a portable digital keyboard so doesn’t really need one.

 Although there are definitely some brands with a more significant reputation than others, you will get what you pay for- or at least in most cases.
 The cheapest model of a Yamaha may not necessarily be better than some of Casio’s higher-end keyboards and opposite.